 La Rue is a tiny village located in the state of Ohio.
 With a population of 722 people and just one neighborhood, La Rue is the 617th largest community in Ohio.
-La Rue has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in La Rue was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce